FASP-QAT/qat-documentation/docs/user/15-annex-3-user-role-matrix.md

 sidebar_position: 15
 ---

-# Annex 3.
-User Role Matrix
+# Section 12.
+Annex 3: User Role Matrix

 This matrix defines the permissions for every role within QAT.
 Permissions are categorized by functional area.

-## Annex 3.A.
+## 12.A.
+Annex 3.A.
 Role Descriptions.

 | Role | Description |
 | :--- | :--- |